Nikkidesigner/React-Projects/Mass-Email-using-Nodemailer/README.md

 Modify the recipients.json file to include the email addresses of the recipients:

-json
-Copy code
 [

 "recipient1@example.com",

 "recipient2@example.com",

 "recipient3@example.com"

 ]

-You can add as many email addresses as needed, separated by commas.
+-**You can add as many email addresses as needed, separated by commas.**

 ### Step 5: Create Handlebars Template